-- TRU expanded its work in 2012, when it was awarded the NMDOT contract to build a new, comprehensive traffic crash data entry system.
+- TRU expanded its work in 2012, when it was awarded the New Mexico Department Of Transportation (NMDOT) contract to build a new, comprehensive traffic crash data entry system.

 - PRU functions as the New Mexico state demographer’s office, which publishes annual population estimates and tri-annual population projections, while working closely with the U.S. Census Bureau to ensure accurate demographic statistics related to New Mexico.
 GPS also works on international research and training initiatives, in countries such as Kenya and Ecuador.

 GPS is well versed in the following areas:

 1. Statistical data analysis, data integration, and data ETL (extraction, transformation and loading) using SAS, R, SPSS and other statistical software.

 2. Combination of GIS (geographic information systems) with statistical programming to analyze data and create maps for spatial data analysis.

 3. Improvement of data quality with the ability to profile, cleanse and match data during the ETL process.